IQ Career Lab

 Then came the Swedish registry study.
 Researchers Adams, Keloharju, and Knupfer had access to something American researchers could only dream of: cognitive test scores for 1.3 million men, including 26,000 who became CEOs.
 The median large-company CEO scored at the 83rd percentile.
 Top 17%.
 Not top 1%.
 Not even close to genius level.

 This finding doesn't diminish leadership.
 It reframes it.
-Take our assessment to see where your cognitive profile aligns with different C-suite trajectories, or use our IQ Comparison Tool to see how your score stacks up against executive benchmarks — you might discover your natural path isn't the one you assumed.
+Take our assessment to see where your cognitive profile aligns with different C-suite trajectories, or use our IQ Comparison Tool to see how your score stacks up against executive benchmarks.
+You might discover your natural path isn't the one you assumed.

 So what's going on?
 Are boards hiring mediocre leaders for the most important role in the company?